mangye16/Cross-Modal-Re-ID-baseline/README.md

   -  `--gpu`: which gpu to run.

-More parameters can be found in the script.
 You may need mannully define the data path first.

+**Parameters**: More parameters can be found in the script.

+**Sampling Strategy**: N (= bacth size) person identities are randomly sampled at each step, then randomly select one visible and one thermal image.
+Details can be found in Line 302-207 in `train.py`.

-The training log will be saved in `log/" dataset_name"+ log`.
-Model will be saved in `save_model/`
+**Training Log**: The training log will be saved in `log/" dataset_name"+ log`.
+Model will be saved in `save_model/`.

 ### 3. Testing.